Age segregation: North America

 In a 2010 article for Perspectives on Psychological Science, authors Rogoff et al. state that age-segregated housing can hold some advantages for the elderly such as a higher chance of having more things in common with their peers.
 This segregation can also decrease their involvement with societies that are preoccupied with the desirability of youth and give them the ability to discuss their fears of death and the frequent deaths of others.
 Some retirement villages are heavily secured, which can give the elders a sense of safety and protection.
 An older person is more likely to be noticed in an age segregated community if he or she is in need of help.
 The elderly people living in such a community also receive lower rates because of the quantity of similar goods and services needed by their communities.
 Some of the disadvantages of age-segregated housing are isolation from mainstream society, preventing older people from sharing wisdom and experiences with younger people and leading old people to have restricted sets of friendships and neighbors.
 In some elderly people age-segregated housing can contribute to low morale and feelings of uselessness and rejection.

+Hotels in the United States are legally allowed to prohibit children but rarely do so.
+Adult-only venues are often resort hotels or small inns.
+American hotels are more likely to encourage families with children to stay in certain areas instead of excluding them outright.